rkukuh/Swift-StringHelper/README.md

 # Swift String Helper

-The `SwiftStringHelper` package provides a fluent, convenient extensions for working with and manipulating String.
+This is a **Swift package** that provides a fluent, convenient extensions for working with and manipulating String in a more elegant and expressive manner.

 ## Installation